-A 12-bit serial stream can also be initiated from the SPI.
+A 10-bit serial stream can also be initiated from the SPI.
 This allows the user to implement and test compatibility to lower resolution systems.
-When changing the resolution to a 12-bit serial stream, the data stream is shortened.
-See Figure 3 for the 12-bit example.
-In the default option with the serial output number of bits at 16, the data stream stuffs two 0s at the end of the 14-bit serial data.
+When changing the resolution to a 10-bit serial stream, the data stream is shortened.

 In default mode, as shown in Figure 2, the MSB is first in the data output serial stream.
-This can be inverted by using the SPI so that the LSB is first in the data output serial stream.
+This can be inverted, by using the SPI, so that the LSB is first in the data output serial stream.